GoogleCloudPlatform/dataflow-video-analytics/README.md

 # Video Analytics Solution Using Dataflow & Video AI
-This repo contains a reference implementations for a series of  video analytics solutions by using Dataflow & Video AI.
+This repo contains a reference implementations for video analytics solutions by using Dataflow & Video AI.
 The goal is to provide an easy to use end to end solution to process large scale unstructured video data by bringing multiple data streams together to drive insight using Video AI.

 ## Table of Contents
 * [Object Detection in Video Clips](#object-detection-in-video-clips).